AdamBanham/ExogenousData/readme.md

 ![Exogenous Aware Discovery - Landing Page](docs/screens/Exogenous_Aware_Discovery_interface.png)

-After a investigation (decision miner called and model updated with transition guards) is completed, the user can view the process model to investigate transition guards that have been associated with a transition by the miner.
+After an investigation (decision miner called and model updated with transition guards) is completed, the user can view the process model to investigate transition guards that have been associated with a transition by the miner.

 ![Exogenous Aware Discovery - Outcome](docs/screens/Exogenous_Aware_Discovery_outcome.png)